 - Exercise science-athletic training students have gone on to pursue degrees in medicine, occupational therapy, physical therapy, athletic training, cardiac rehabilitation, and strength and conditioning.

 While earning his degree in sports management, Jake Marshall ’10 was Ripon’s record-setting quarterback.
 “The faculty in the exercise science department prepared me for basically any career I wanted," Jake says.
 "My major requires two internships.
 My experience interning for a minor league baseball team and the inspiration of Coach (Rick) Coles and Coach (Ron) Ernst, made me realize I wanted to become a coach.
-I am now a graduate assistant and wide receivers coach at Coe College.
+I am now the Head Coach of Football at Ripon.
 I am thankful every day for the experiences Ripon offered me.
 Go Red Hawks!”